marcomaddy1982/Switf-Style-Guide/README.md

 ### File <a name="naming-file"></a>

-- A file containing a single type MyType is named MyType.swift.
+- A file containing a single type `MyType` is named `MyType.swift`.
-- A file containing a type MyType and some top-level helper functions is also named MyType.swift.
+- A file containing a type `MyType` and some top-level helper functions is also named `MyType.swift`.
-- A file containing a single extension to a type MyType that adds conformance to a protocol MyProtocol is named MyType+MyProtocol.swift.
+- A file containing a single extension to a type `MyType` that adds conformance to a protocol MyProtocol is named `MyType+MyProtocol.swift`.
-- A file containing multiple extensions to a type MyType that add conformances, nested types, or other functionality to a type can be named more generally, as long as it is prefixed with MyType+; for example, MyType+Extentions.swift.
+- A file containing multiple extensions to a type `MyType` that add conformances, nested types, or other functionality to a type can be named more generally, as long as it is prefixed with `MyType+`; for example, `MyType+Extentions.swift`.
-- A file containing related declarations that are not otherwise scoped under a common type or namespace (such as a collection of global mathematical functions) can be named descriptively; for example, Math.swift.
+- A file containing related declarations that are not otherwise scoped under a common type or namespace (such as a collection of global mathematical functions) can be named descriptively; for example, `Math.swift`.
-- There is no need for Objective-C style prefixing in Swift.
+- There is no need for `Objective-C` style prefixing in `Swift`.

 ### Struct, Class, Protocol <a name="naming-struct-class-protocol"></a>

-- Use PascalCase for struct, enum, class, typedef, associatedtype names.
+- Use `PascalCase` for `struct`, `enum`, `class`, `typedef`, `associatedtype` names.

 ```swift
     // NOT PREFERRED